kg-bnu/EVGeoQA/README.md

 <div align=center>  <img src="./images/1766392896989.png" width=95%>
 </div>
-To rigorously evaluate LLMs, we develop a **Tool-Augmented Geo-Spatial Agent Framework**.
+To rigorously evaluate LLMs, we develop a Tool-Augmented Geo-Spatial Agent Framework ———— **GeoRover**.
 This framework restricts the agent to partial observability, compelling it to actively explore the environment.

 The agent interacts with the environment using four atomic tools: